mfisher87/presentation-cng2025/slides.md

 ## :shrug: Why GeoJupyter?

-Existing workflows have some painful gaps:
+:face_with_head_bandage: Existing workflows have some painful gaps:

 * Friction when visualizing from a programming environment
 * Linked visualizations are difficult to build